Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Generalized Relative Interiors for Graph of Set-valued Mappings

-The following counterexamples show that the equality~\eqref{priepi2} can fail if an ordered vector space is not totally ordered or is not Archimedean. \begin{Example}\rm Consider $f\colon \R\to\R^2$ given by $f(x):=(0,0)$ for all $x\in \R$ and the nonempty convex cone

-Suppose that $\R^2$ is partially ordered by $C$.
-Then we can see that $\dom_C(f)=\R$, $\epi_C(f)=\R\times C$, and the resuting ordering is not total however $\R^2$ with this partial ordering is Archimedean.
+The following counterexamples show that the equality~\eqref{priepi2} can fail if an ordered vector space is not totally ordered or is not Archimedean. \begin{Example}\rm Consider $f\colon \R\to\R^2$ given by $f(x):=(0,0)$ for all $x\in \R$ and the nonempty convex cone Suppose that $\R^2$ is partially ordered by $C$.
+Then we can see that $\dom_C(f)=\R$, $\epi_C(f)=\R\times C$, and the resulting ordering is not total however $\R^2$ with this partial ordering is Archimedean.
 One has

-Furthermore, consider the same function $f$ and the lexicographical partial ordering on $\R^2$ which is induced by the nonempty convex cone $C$ defined in~\eqref{eq:lexi_cone}.
-Here we have $\dom_C(f)=\R$, $\epi_C(f)=\R\times C$, and the resulting ordered vector space is totally ordered however is not Archimedean.
-Here too, one has
+Furthermore, consider the same function $f$ and the lexicographical partial ordering on $\R^2$, which is induced by the nonempty convex cone $C$ defined in~\eqref{eq:lexi_cone}.
+Here we have $\dom_C(f)=\R$, $\epi_C(f)=\R\times C$, and the resulting ordered vector space is totally ordered while not being Archimedean.
+In this case, we have

 \end{Example}

 The following result is a direct corollary of Theorem~\ref{Theo-Iri-C_epi} by considering $Y=\R$, $C=[0,\infty)$.
 This result also can be seen in \cite[Theorem 5.4]{CBN}.

 \begin{Corollary} Let $f\colon X\to (-\infty,\infty]$ be a proper convex function.
 Then we have